abelykh0/stm32f103-vga-rs/README.md

 * Timer TIM4 is used to generate vertical sync signal
 * Timer TIM2 is used as a "shock absorber" to make the VGA stable
 * Timer TIM3 is used to generate horizontal sync signal
-* File settings.h contains definitions for default colors (background and font), timing for VGA mode (set to 800x600 @ 56 Hz), as well as number of character columns and rows